Carphone looks beyond mobile phones

 Carphone's Virgin Mobile France venture posted revenue growth of 15.3 percent to 109 million euros, ahead of a forecast rise of 10 percent.

-Carphone Warehouse shares, which have lost 17 percent of their value over the last year, were up 3.3 percent at 1039 GMT, valuing the business at around 1.5 billion pounds.
+Carphone Warehouse shares, which have lost 17 percent of their value over the last year, were up 3.3 percent at 5:39 a.m.
+ET, valuing the business at around 1.5 billion pounds.

 "CPW Europe offers growth via the accelerated roll out of the smartphone, tablet, accessory and service format 'Wireless World' (stores) together with the benefit from new network terms," said analysts at Citi.